-

 Personal consumer finance products (also known as online microloan platforms) such as “Huabei”, “Jiebei” and “Weilidai” attract consumers through fast approval, unsecured loans, high credit limits and cash rebates.
 For consumers, the proliferation of online lending can easily lead to falling into consumer finance traps, creating a cycle of borrowing to cover previous debts.
 For instance, Chinese media has reported cases where individuals, such as a Nanjing University student, applied for 56 online loans within a year, was unable to repay, and facing immense debt pressure, chose to take their own life.

-Nevertheless, the penalties imposed on Ant Group and Tencent are also considered to signal the conclusion of China’s concentrated rectification of online microloan platforms and it indicates a transition to a normalized and compliant phase in the governance of the area.15
+Nevertheless, the penalties imposed on Ant Group and Tencent are also considered to signal the conclusion of China’s concentrated rectification of online microloan platforms and it indicates a transition to a normalized and compliant phase in the governance of the area.1

 On 31 December 2021, the PBOC promulgated the Regulations on Local Financial Supervision and Administration, expressly setting out the nation-wide unified regulatory requirements on the establishment and operation of the so-called “local financial organizations” such as micro-loan companies, financing guarantee companies, regional equity markets, pawnshops, financial leasing companies, commercial factoring companies and local asset management companies, which are so far regulated mostly by local, provincial level legislation.
 Then on 6 April 2022, the PBOC released a draft of the Financial Stability Law, which aims to promote the stability of the financial sector, including explicitly reiterating that all regulated financial activities must be operated by regulated and licensed entities.
+A second draft Financial Stability Law was later discussed by the Standing Committee of the National Congress in late 2024, and it is expected that the legislation will be finalized in the near future.

 Fintech is also facing cybersecurity challenges with the rise of cyber-financial crimes.
 Hackers backed by criminal organisations establish offshore servers to hack into systems to steal money or destroy the reliability and credibility of such systems.
 Although it has added another layer of complexity, fintech firms need to take a preventive approach towards cybersecurity.
 For example, new generation ATMs have a much higher level of connectivity with mobile integration and face recognition, making them more vulnerable to software-based attacks and theft of customer card data.
 As such, the growing cybersecurity framework (intended to combat such issues) can be viewed as a potential curb on the growth of fintech businesses via compliance requirements or as an aid to their safe, stable and ultimately greater growth (see above, answer to question 5).

 Enhancing forward-looking research and assessing potential risks of new technological financial applications such as the metaverse and AIGC is also a current regulatory focus.
 On 10 July 2023, CAC alongside six other PRC government departments jointly released the Interim Measures for the Administration of Generative Artificial Intelligence, which imposed several obligations for generative AI providers, including execution of service agreements, anti-addiction measures and reporting content violations and wrongful activities to PRC regulators.
+Service providers who provide generative artificial intelligence services in China with public opinion attributes or social mobilization capabilities should conduct security assessments in accordance with relevant national regulations, and perform an algorithm filing with the CAC at the state level or provincial level.
+According to the CAC, as of the end of 2024, service providers have completed a total of 302 generative artificial intelligence service filings with the state level CAC, and a total of 105 generative AI services or apps have completed filings with provincial level CACs.

-15 https://www.bbc.com/zhongwen/simp/chinese-news-66188539
+1 https://www.bbc.com/zhongwen/simp/chinese-news-66188539

 -